ibm-cloud-docs/log-analysis/monitor_logs.md

 Configure an absence alert to notify when the number of logs that show in a view is less than what you expect, or none.

+Consider the following information when you configure an absence alert:
+- An absence alert is enabled when the view receives at least 1 log line.
-An **absence alert** is triggered when the view that has an absence alert attached to it is active.
+- An absence alert is triggered when the view that has an absence alert attached to it is active.
 A view is active when the view receives logs within the last 24 hours.
-{: important}

 For example, you might have a view that does not get any logs for 2 days.
 Therefore, this view is not active.
 You have an absence alert attached to this view that is configured to send a notification after 30 minutes.
 Because the view is not active, the absence alert is muted and you do not get notifications.
 To make the view active and get notifications for the absence condition, logs need to start flowing into the view.